 - Use the keyword: “website design” or whatever your specialty is.

 You can find dozens of companies and organizations RFPs directly on Google this way.
 Now that you’ve set your search up for success, make a reminder to come back to this task every week.

+The next site I recommend for finding RFPs is LinkedIn.
 Since LinkedIn is a social networking site geared towards professionals looking to connect with others, why not use their network to find RFPs?

 Here’s the process I use to find anywhere from 5 to 10 RFPs on LinkedIn each week: